bitovi/hatchify/doc/schema/naming.md

   }
   ```

-For more information on this relationhip type: [hasMany](../schema/relationship-types/has-many.md).
+For more information on this relationship type: [hasMany](../schema/relationship-types/has-many.md).

 #### hasMany.through